sb53systems/G-Code-Flow-Temperature-Controller/README.md

 2. [Klipper_Estimator](https://github.com/Annex-Engineering/klipper_estimator) Script is required and must be in the same Folder with this Script (Included Klipper_Estimator.exe V 3.7.3).
 Using Klipper Look-Ahead kinematics, it estimate the time and the average flow rate for each move in the G-Code.

+3. The initial temperature estimated by the Script depends on the speed of the first moves of the G-Code, you can adjust it by fixing the speed of the purge line or the speed of the first layer perimeters.

-3. Changing the initial layer temperature is important, the script automatically modifies the G-Code (M109 S) command or changes the specified print start macro.
+4. Changing the initial layer temperature is important, the script automatically modifies the G-Code (M109 S) command or changes the specified print start macro.
 Example Below :
 ![image](https://github.com/user-attachments/assets/26b1e09e-0750-43f6-995f-8671da5838e0)
 ![image](https://github.com/user-attachments/assets/a3c814af-4522-4177-907c-7aab631505f7)

-4. To have a best Speed/Quality Optemization, the Slicer Profil must be set for Max Moves and Max Volumetric Speed, the Nozzle temperature is not important because it will be reset in the script, and the speed will be reduced (not increased) to the Recommended Flow.
+5. To have a best Speed/Quality Optemization, the Slicer Profil must be set for Max Moves and Max Volumetric Speed, the Nozzle temperature is not important because it will be reset in the script, and the speed will be reduced (not increased) to the Recommended Flow.

   Example below with my max 200mm/s Printer speed : (Same profil for PLA, PETG and ABS)